ryan-mcclue/ryan-mcclue/src/behavioural.md

    * collating system metrics database was too slow, complicated/unweildy and not readily accessible remembered that the process failed, not necessarily me as a person. safeguards to not let happen again
+"I once created a system metrics database that was too slow and unwieldy.
+I learned to focus on efficiency and user accessibility in database design.
+I implemented safeguards to prevent similar issues in future projects, remembering that processes can fail without it being a personal failure."
  - Mistake:
    * hospital corner 15cm and structure; instructor simulated a sea-side event and messed everyone's belongings up
  - Team Influence:
    * recruit school marching etc.
+"During recruit school, I positively influenced my team during marching drills.
+By maintaining high standards and encouraging others, I helped improve our overall performance and unit cohesion."
  - Team Tough Decision:
-   * waiting for navy class member to arrive so could leave as group
+   * waiting for navy class member to arrive so could leave as group "We once had to decide whether to wait for a late team member before leaving as a group.
+This taught me the importance of balancing individual accountability with team unity."
  - Team Disagreement/Personality Clash:
+   * URE team building exercises moving log with rope "During a team-building exercise moving a log with ropes, disagreements arose.
+I learned to approach conflicts empathetically, address concerns directly, and focus on finding common ground.
+I now aim to maintain professionalism, ask questions instead of confronting, and demonstrate ideas by weighing pros and cons."

-   * URE team building exercises moving log with rope Taking the time to consider what negative reaction they might have and making the effort to be empathetic allowed me to directly address their concerns and show them that this was the best way forward.” regardless of disagreements, important to act professional. treating them poorly often results in them returning the favour.
+Taking the time to consider what negative reaction they might have and making the effort to be empathetic allowed me to directly address their concerns and show them that this was the best way forward.” regardless of disagreements, important to act professional. treating them poorly often results in them returning the favour.